Our Canadian Mounties Ride West.

 How did 275 men accomplish so much in such an immense perilous territory?
 They were welcomed (and protected) by the chiefs of the Blackfoot Confederacy.
 Given sage advice by Père Lacombe, “Peacemaker of the Northwest.”
 Able to hire astute scouts and interpreters such as Scotch-Cree Jerry Potts, Métis Jean Baptiste Morin, Métis Baptiste Page, Scotch-Métis Norbert Welsh, Blood Tribe Kucka-toosinah (Starchild), Métis Louis Laronde, Blackfoot Sisoom (Dog Child) and Blood Chief Joe Bull Shields.

 And many Mounted Police officers proved to be men of foremost honesty.
-After all, the officer cadre were hand-picked decorated veterans of the British Army, Royal Marines and Canadian Militia.
+After all, the officer cadre consisted of hand-picked decorated veterans of the British Army, Royal Marines and Canadian Militia.
 They brought that Victorian Age sense of honour, valour and chivalry with them.
 Such as Superintendent James Macleod, who earned the trust and respect of the Native chiefs, calling Macleod “Stamixotokon” (“Bull’s Head,” from the bison head on the NWMP crest).

 The Canadian Mounties embodied their founding principle of Maintaining the Right.
 [6]